 Ideal tool for people who don’t need anything complex.
 You can put together almost everything you need, and everything is intuitive.

 The free version is perfectly adequate and gives you almost all the same features as the paid ones, and much better than the free version of MailChimp.
 Deliverability has been improving over the past years, and it can be assumed that it will continue to do so.
-The paid versions are also very cheap and more cost-friendly than Ecomail and MailChimp.
+The paid versions are also very cheap and more cost-friendly than MailChimp.

 Otherwise, I can say that MailerLite is ideal for you if you don’t need more complex features, connections to systems, or complex automation.